Fair Asynchronous Session Subtyping: A Sound Algorithm for Fair Asynchronous Subtyping

-\begin{example} Figure~\ref{fig:simtree} shows the partial simulation tree for $\exS \leq \exSR$, from Figures~\ref{fig:runex-types} and~\ref{fig:runex-big} (ignore the dashed edges for now).
-Notice how the branch leading to the top part of the tree visits only finitely many node labels (see dotted box), however the bottom part of the tree generates infinitely many labels, see the path along the $\snd{\exTM}$ transitions in the dashed box. \end{example}
+\begin{exa} Figure~\ref{fig:simtree} shows the partial simulation tree for $\exS \leq \exSR$, from Figures~\ref{fig:runex-types} and~\ref{fig:runex-big} (ignore the dashed edges for now).
+Notice how the branch leading to the top part of the tree visits only finitely many node labels (see dotted box), however the bottom part of the tree generates infinitely many labels, see the path along the $\snd{\exTM}$ transitions in the dashed box. \end{exa}